novoni01/credit-risk-assessment/README.txt

 ML (should not be run by run_etl.py)
     1. python -m ETL.ml.ml_training_acc
-    2. open ml.ipynb and run the top cells that have the comment "YOU HAVE TO RUN THIS CELL"
+    2. open ml.ipynb and run the whole notebook
     3.